MicrosoftDocs/visualstudio-docs/docs/install/import-export-installation-configurations.md

 [!INCLUDE [Preview](~/includes/preview.md)]
 > Starting with Visual Studio 2022 version 17.9 Preview 1, you can now include some extensions in a *.vsconfig file, and then use the Visual Studio Installer to import them into Visual Studio.
-Further details about this functionality is described in the [Extensions Preview](#extensions) section below.
+Further details about this functionality are described in the [Extensions Preview](#extensions) section below.

 ## Export a configuration